PerseusKyogre09/desktop-widgets/README.md

 # Multi-Widget Repository

 This repository contains a collection of custom PyQt5 widgets.
-Currently, it includes a transparent clock widget and a music player, but additional widgets will be added in the future.
+Currently, it includes a transparent clock widget, music player and a weather widget, but additional widgets will be added in the future.

 ## Current Widget